Is the Chase Sapphire Preferred Worth It in 2026?

 Frequently Asked Questions

-No. The $95 annual fee is charged in the first year.
-However, the welcome bonus — 75,000 points after $5,000 in spending within 3 months — more than compensates for it.
-At conservative travel redemption values, the bonus alone is worth $900 or more, making the first-year net strongly positive.
+No. The $95 fee is charged in year one.
+The welcome bonus — 75,000 points after $5,000 in spending within three months — more than compensates, worth $900 or more at conservative travel redemption values.

-The current bonus is 75,000 points after spending $5,000 in the first three months.
-Redeemed through the Chase Travel portal, those points are worth $937.50 at 1.25 cents per point.
-Transferred to a partner like World of Hyatt or United at higher per-point values, the bonus can exceed $1,000 in travel value.
+Redeemed through the Chase Travel portal at 1.25 cents per point, 75,000 points come to $937.50.
+Transferred to a partner like World of Hyatt or United at higher per-point values, the bonus can exceed $1,000 in travel.

-The $50 annual hotel credit applies to hotel bookings made through the Chase Travel portal.
-It does not apply to hotels booked directly with the property or through other booking platforms.
-The credit is applied automatically as a statement credit and resets each account anniversary year.
+Only hotels booked through the Chase Travel portal qualify — not stays booked directly with a property or on other platforms.
+The credit posts automatically as a statement credit and resets each account anniversary year.

-No. The card charges no foreign transaction fees, making it a practical card for international travel.
-Most hotel, dining, and transportation purchases abroad earn the standard category multipliers.
+No, it charges none — a practical trait for international trips, where most hotel, dining, and transportation purchases abroad earn the standard category multipliers.

-The Sapphire Preferred costs $95 per year; the Reserve costs $795.
-The Reserve offers a $300 annual travel credit, Priority Pass lounge access, 1.5 cents per point in the Chase Travel portal (versus 1.25 cents for the Preferred), and higher earning rates in some categories.
-The Reserve makes financial sense for heavy travelers who fully use its credits and lounge access.
-For occasional to moderate travelers, the Preferred's lower fee typically delivers better net value.
+Price and perks.
+The Preferred costs $95 per year; the Reserve costs $795 and adds a $300 annual travel credit, Priority Pass lounge access, a 1.5-cent portal redemption rate, and higher earning in some categories.
+The Reserve suits heavy travelers who fully use those credits; for occasional to moderate travelers, the Preferred's lower fee typically nets more.